Does Liam Gallagher have to pay Noel to sing Oasis songs?

 But the question is, does Noel Gallagher get paid if Liam sings the songs that his brother wrote?

-The short answer is: yes.
+- The short answer is: yes.
+Liam doesn't pay Noel directly, but there is the matter of Performing Rights.
 All music venues are required to have a Performing Rights Society license and each artist playing needs to fill out a PRS form for every show, detailing which songs were played.
 This means that the owner of the publishing receives a PRS cheque as payment for their work being performed.

 So when Liam Gallagher plays an Oasis song that was written by Noel Gallagher, Sony/ATV Music (Noel’s publisher) will receive a payment, and will pass on payment to the author of the song, ie Noel.